aalmada/honest-nft/README.md

 2. **Install Dependencies:**

-    The repository is set up as a monorepo managed using [pnpm](https://pnpm.io/), a fast, disk space efficient package manager.
+    - The repository is set up as a monorepo managed using [pnpm](https://pnpm.io/), a fast, disk space efficient package manager.

-    Execute the following to install dependencies:
+    - Execute the following to install dependencies:

         ```bash
         pnpm install
         ```

 3. **Deploy the Smart Contract:**

-    The smart contract development project is in folder `packages/blockchain`.
+    - The smart contract development project is in folder `packages/blockchain`.

+    - Add a `.env.local` file into the project folder.
+Copy the contents from the `.env.example` file.

-    Compile and deploy the smart contract:
+    - Compile and deploy the smart contract:

         ```bash
         cd packages/blockchain
         pnpm compile
         pnpm hardhat run scripts/deploy.js --network sepolia
         ```

 4. **Start the React Development Server:**

-    The frontend development project is in folder `packages/frontend`.
+    - The frontend development project is in folder `packages/frontend`.

+    - Add a `.env.local` file into the project folder.
+Copy the contents from the `.env.example` file.

-    Execute the following to start the React server:
+    - Execute the following to start the React server:

         ```bash
         cd packages/frontend
         pnpm start
         ```

 ## Usage